 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in the broader category ‘Rehabilitation therapies’, most graduates were in employment.
-A relatively high proportion of graduates were overseas, and relatively few were in further study.
-Very few were receiving benefits.
-The median salary was around $48,200 two years after graduating.
+Three years after completing a bachelor’s degree in the broader category ‘Rehabilitation therapies’, most graduates were overseas, with a relatively low proportion of graduates were working in New Zealand The median salary was around $39,000 three years after graduating.